👉🏼 Click here to Join I ❤️ .NET WhatsApp Channel to get 🔔 notified about new articles and other updates.

 Note: If you have not done so already, I recommend you read the article on Extending HTTPClient with Custom Http Message Handlers in dotnet.

-Unit testing allows developers to verify the behavior and logic of individual units of code in isolation.
+Most of the time I see developers including me say we can test HTTP Client or calls in Integration Test but Unit testing allows developers to verify the behavior and logic of individual units of code in isolation quickly.
 By writing tests, you can ensure that your code functions correctly and remains reliable even after making changes or adding new features.
-Unit tests help catch bugs early in the development process and provide confidence in the correctness of the code.
+Unit tests are faster and help catch bugs early in the development process and provide confidence in the correctness of the code.

 Note: If you have not done so already, I recommend you read the article on Implementing TDD in C# .Net.